 Our response area covers approximately 2,600 miles of indented coastline and includes the myriad of islands in between, so team members must be ready to travel several hours to respond to a stranded animal.

 The types of strandings to which Allied Whale typically responds includes the harbor seal pups in spring and summer time and harp and hooded seals—collectively known as the “ice seals”—during the winter months.
-Harp and hooded seals are “pagophilic” meaning ice-loving as they inhabit pack ice a good part of the year and produce their young on the pack ice off the Labrador Front in Canada.
+Harp and hooded seals are “pagophilic” meaning ice-loving as they inhabit pack ice a good part of the year and produce their young on the pack ice off the Labrador Front and the Gulf of St. Lawrence in Canada.
 Historically, the range of the ice seals extended from the Arctic in summer south to Newfoundland in winter.
 However, since the early 1990s, these species have extended their range inching south to New England and even beyond with individuals seen in some of the southern states.
 Today harp and hooded seals are now commonly seen in Maine from December to April.
 The fourth type of seal species found here are the grey seals, responding to adults and juveniles in the summer, and the pups in winter—as pupping time occurs between December and February.

 Seal Species in the Gulf of Maine

 Grey seals are common around in the Gulf of Maine and beyond.
 They can be found a little more offshore, often in the company of harbor seals in summer.
 However, they are larger in size compared to harbor seals.
 The pups are born between December and February so we often have to respond to these youngsters in winter like this female grey seal pup (below) found in the (closed) parking area of Thompson Island in Acadia National Park in April 2014